-- 1. Market operators operating a regulated market and market operators and investment firms operating an MTF or OTF shall establish and maintain effective arrangements and systems aimed at preventing and detecting market abuse and attempted market abuse in accordance with [articles 31 and 56] in Directive [New MIFID].
-They shall report orders and transactions that might constitute insider dealing, market manipulation or an attempt to engage in market manipulation or insider dealing to the competent authority without delay. - 2.
-Any person professionally arranging or executing transactions in financial instruments shall establish and maintain effective arrangements and systems to detect and report suspicious orders and transactions.
-Whenever such a person has a reasonable suspicion that an order or transaction in any financial instrument, whether placed or executed on or outside a trading venue, might constitute insider dealing, market manipulation or an attempt to engage in market manipulation or insider dealing, the person shall notify the competent authority without delay.
+Market operators and investment firms that operate a trading venue shall establish and maintain effective arrangements, systems and procedures aimed at precenting and detecting market abuse in accordance with [Articles 31 and 56] of Directive [new MiFID]

+Any person referred to in the first subparagraph shall report orders and transactions that might constitute insider dealing, market manipulation or an attempt to engage in insider dealing or market manipulation to the competent authority without delay.

+- 2. Any person professionally arranging or executing transactions in financial instruments shall establish and maintain effective arrangements, have systems and procedures to detect and report suspicious orders and transactions .
+Whenever such a person has a reasonable suspicion that an order or transaction in any financial instrument, whether placed or executed on or outside a trading venue, might constitute insider dealing, market manipulation or an attempt to engage in insider dealing or market manipulation , the person shall notify the competent authority without delay. - 2a.
+Without prejudice to Article 16 of this Regulation, persons professionally arranging transactions shall be subject to the rules of notification of the Member State in which they are registered or have their head office, or in the case of a branch, the Member State where the branch is situated.
+The notification shall be addressed to the competent authority of this Member State.